Anterior Cervical Discectomy & Fusion (ACDF)

 Figure 6.
 Illustration and x-ray showing a metal plate and four screws used to hold the bone graft between the vertebrae while fusion occurs.

 Alternative option: artificial disc replacement (Fig. 7).
 Instead of a bone graft or fusion cage, an artificial disc device is inserted into the empty disc space.
 In select patients, it may be beneficial to preserve motion.
-Talk to your doctor – not all insurance companies will pay for this new technology and out-of-pocket expenses may be incurred.

 Figure 7.
 Artificial disc replacement preserves motion of the spine segment.